Varun Das

 Macher paturi:

 The name of this dish rings a bell if you are into seafood.
-As the name ‘paturi’ (leaf) indicates, it is ready by wrapping a fish in safe to eat leaves (preferably banana leaves), after which marinated with ‘sorsebata’ (mustard seed paste).
-Lobongo latika: If you have a sweet tooth, this is the right desire for you.
-A traditional sweetmeat covered with sugar syrup, ‘lobongo Latika’, is prepared using dough, raisins, coconut, cloves, and kheer.
-Mughlai paratha: Introduced inside the generation of the Mughal empire, this mouth-watering paratha is ready with the use of flour, ghee, and chopped coriander leaves; and filled with eggs or keema to feature to the taste.
+As the name ‘paturi’ (leaf) indicates, it is ready by wrapping a fish in safe-to-eat leaves (preferably banana leaves), after which it is marinated with ‘sorsebata’ (mustard seed paste).
+Lobongo Latika: If you have a sweet tooth, this is your right desire.
+A traditional sweetmeat with sugar syrup, ‘bongo Latika’, is prepared using dough, raisins, coconut, cloves, and kheer.
+Mughlai paratha: Introduced inside the generation of the Mughal empire, this mouth-watering paratha is ready with flour, ghee, and chopped coriander leaves and filled with eggs or keema to feature the taste.

 Get it at

-Bengali Food Hub, in Sector 47, is a haven for all the Bengali food-fanatics in the metropolis.
-The outlet gives a complete-fledged Bengali thali and diffusion of other conventional cuisines like chingri (prawn), malai curry, egg roll, and so on.
-Jai Durga Sweets-34 sells famous Bengali sweets like white Rosh Gulla, mild Kacha gorillas, attractive kheer Adams, and more.
+Bengali Food Hub, in Sector 47, is a haven for all the Bengali food fanatics in the metropolis.
+The outlet gives a complete-fledged Bengali Thali and diffusion of other conventional cuisines like chingri (prawn), malai curry, egg rolls, etc. Jai Durga Sweets-34 sells famous Bengali sweets like white Rosh Gulla, mild Kacha gorillas, attractive Kheer Adams, and more.

-5. Remove the chicken from the marinade and upload it to the sauce.
-Continue to cook dinner for approximately 10-15 minutes or until the hen is cooked through.
+5. Remove the chicken from the marinade and add it to the sauce.
+Cook dinner for approximately 10-15 minutes or until the hen is cooked.

 6. Add salt and sugar to flavor and stir in the cream.

-7. Finally, upload the dried fenugreek leaves and squeeze them within the lemon juice.
+7. Finally, upload the dried fenugreek leaves and squeeze them into the lemon juice.
 Sprinkle with the chopped coriander and serve warm with Patak’s Naan Bread

 Classic Chicken Korma